BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: INTRODUCTION

-In the last decade, the big graph database models have widespreaded in a large variety of industry areas such as communications, logistics, Web/ISV, network management, social networks, mobile communication applications, data center management, bioinformatics, etc. The graph database model has recently been preferred to the other database models because it better fits into structure of complex and big data and provides higher performance than the others, especially RDBMs, for most cases \cite{vojtechkolomicenko2013}, \cite{batra2012comparative}, \cite{vicknair2010comparison}, \cite{bitninecompany2014}.
+\IEEEPARstart{I}{n} the last decade, the big graph database models have widespreaded in a large variety of application areas such as communications, logistics, Web/ISV, network management, social networks, mobile communication applications, data center management, bioinformatics, etc. The graph database model has recently been preferred to the other database models because it better fits into structure of various complex queries on big data providing higher performance than the others, especially RDBMs, for most complex cases \cite{vojtechkolomicenko2013}, \cite{batra2012comparative}, \cite{vicknair2010comparison}, \cite{bitninecompany2014}.

 On the other hand, the subgraph isomorphism problem is one of the most frequently encountered challenges in big graph database applications.
 Subgraph isomorphism can be defined as follows: Given a query graph $Q$ and a database graph $G$, find all matching instances of $Q$ in $G$.
-To illustrate, in Figure \ref{fig:sample_query_database} there exist two instances of $Q$ in $G$, one is the subgraph consisting of the nodes $\nu_{0}$, $\nu_{1}$, $\nu_{3}$, $\nu_{4}$ and the relationships $_{\nu_{0}}e_{\nu_{1}}$, $_{\nu_{0}}e_{\nu_{3}}$, $_{\nu_{1}}e_{\nu_{3}}$, $_{\nu_{3}}e_{\nu_{4}}$ and the other one is the subgraph consisting of the nodes $\nu_{1}$, $\nu_{2}$, $\nu_{3}$, $\nu_{4}$ and the relationships $_{\nu_{1}}e_{\nu_{3}}$, $_{\nu_{2}}e_{\nu_{1}}$, $_{\nu_{2}}e_{\nu_{3}}$, $_{\nu_{3}}e_{\nu_{4}}$.
-The subgraph isomorphism problem is known as an NP-hard problem \cite{abboud2015subtree}.
-In almost all big graph database applications, there frequently occur queries directly or indirectly related to subgraph isomorphism problem; therefore, it is important to find an efficient solution for the subgraph isomorphism problem.
+Figure \ref{fig:sample_query_database} illustrates this, where there exist two instances of $Q$ in $G$, one is the subgraph consisting of the nodes $\nu_{0}$, $\nu_{1}$, $\nu_{3}$, $\nu_{4}$ and the relationships $_{\nu_{0}}e_{\nu_{1}}$, $_{\nu_{0}}e_{\nu_{3}}$, $_{\nu_{1}}e_{\nu_{3}}$, $_{\nu_{3}}e_{\nu_{4}}$ and the other one is the subgraph consisting of the nodes $\nu_{1}$, $\nu_{2}$, $\nu_{3}$, $\nu_{4}$ and the relationships $_{\nu_{1}}e_{\nu_{3}}$, $_{\nu_{2}}e_{\nu_{1}}$, $_{\nu_{2}}e_{\nu_{3}}$, $_{\nu_{3}}e_{\nu_{4}}$.
+The subgraph isomorphism problem is known as an NP-hard problem \cite{abboud2016subtree}.
+In almost all big graph database applications, there frequently occur queries directly or indirectly related to subgraph isomorphism problem; therefore, it is important to find an efficient solution for the subgraph isomorphism problem to handle complex queries on big databases.